SmartBear/readyapi4j/modules/samples/README.md

 ```

 Some of the tests require remote execution since they use TestEngine-specific features, by default
-they will be executed on the public TestEngine instance at [http://testengine.readyapi.io/].
+they will be executed on a local TestEngine instance at http://localhost:8080.
 You
 can override the TestEngine endpoint with:

 ```